 (3 cr; Stdnt Opt.
-Prereq-MAPL or Grad School or Collegiate Grad student or #)
+Prereq- Prereq- MAPL or Grad Student or #)

 Designed to give students an understanding of the sociological, intra-personal nature of political and advocacy communication as well as familiarity with successful advocacy writing and with modern organizing strategies.